noahmyers/noahmyers.github.io/_pages/home.md

 Hello!
 My name is Noah Myers and I am a fourth year doctoral candidate in Accounting at Arizona State University.

 I research auditor regulation, corporate governance, and the impact of new technologies on individual decision making in accounting.
-My primary <a href="/teaching_info/">teaching</a>. interests are Accounting Information Systems, Data Analytics, and Auditing.
+My primary teaching interests are Accounting Information Systems, Data Analytics, and Auditing.
+View more about my teaching and see some teaching examples on the <a href="/teaching_info/">teaching</a> tab.

 Before starting in Academia, I was an IT Auditor with Ernst & Young and an Accounting Software Consultant with Squire & Company.

-<a href="/files/cv.pdf">Click here to download a copy of my CV</a>. or click the nav bar above to view it in your browser.
+Click to download my <a href="/files/cv.pdf">`CV`</a> or click the nav bar above to view it in your browser.